Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/snipers_dream_team.md

 - **Use the Teleports:** Find and use the custom hidden teleports on each map to get the drop on your opponents.
 - **Master the Explosive Snipers:** With explosive bullets and splash damage, aim wisely to maximize destruction!
-- **Vehicle Buffs:** The rocket hog's upgraded power can give you the boost you need—literally.
+- **Vehicle Buffs:** The rocket hog's upgraded power can give you the boost you need, literally.
 Use it for some epic hogatapult moments!
-- **Grenades for Distance:** Toss grenades with extreme distance—perfect for clearing out enemies or setting traps.
+- **Grenades for Distance:** Toss grenades with extreme distance, perfect for clearing out enemies or setting traps.
 - **Have Fun with Teabags:** Get in on the action with the custom teabag feature for a laugh!

 ---